 Check out our dining and restaurant guide for a fuller list of recommendations based on price and cuisine type.
 And if you’re just here for the seafood (do it up, man), check out our ultimate seafood guide.

 There are myriad ways to do this.
-You can rent a kayak or paddleboard at Portland Paddle or Soposup in South Portland (each about $40 for a half day).
-If you’re more of a sit-back-and-watch-the-waves type, grab the ferry to Peaks Island ($8) or take a 2-hour day sail on the 200-year-old Schooner Frances ($34) or Schooner Wendameen ($39).
-You can also surf in Maine, but there are no rental places in-town, you’ll have to head to Kennebunk or Ogunquit for that.
-If you’re terrified of boats (some people are.), you can venture over the bridge to South Portland where you can take a short walk on a breakwater to Bug Light.
+You can rent a kayak or paddleboard at Portland Paddle ($40 for a half-day) or Soposup in South Portland ($50 for 24 hours).
+If you’re more of a sit-back-and-watch-the-waves type, grab the ferry to Peaks Island ($8) or take a two-hour day sail on a 200-year-old schooner ($38, $20 for kids).
+You can also surf in Maine.
+In Portland, check out Maine Surfers Union at 15 Free St. for rentals or lessons.
+There’s more surfing in Kennebunk and Ogunquit.
+If you’re terrified of boats (some people are), you can venture over the bridge to South Portland where you can take a short walk on a breakwater to Bug Light.
 There are also sandy beaches in South Portland (which is a different city than Portland, a 10- to 15-minute drive) and other nearby towns.

 Portland loves art.
-We have a pretty killer art walk the first Friday of each month where the city will shut down the street to cars.
-Hundreds of little galleries, museums and shops hang local work by local artists and vendors flock to the sidewalks, giving it a block-party feel.
+We have a pretty killer art walk the first Friday of each month when hundreds of little galleries, museums and shops hang local work by local artists and vendors flock to the sidewalks, giving it a block-party feel.
 Big contenders include the library, Portland Museum of Art and the Maine College of Art.
 On every other day of the month, there are a ton of galleries all around the city.

 Maybe it’s that we’ve been a state since before your great-great-great grandmother was milking cows.
-Or maybe it’s our frugal (and nosey) New England ways.
+Or maybe it’s our frugal (and nosy) New England ways.
 Either way we have a lot of old junk.
-Old old old tables.
-Super old saddles and enough milk-glass chicken-shaped bowls than you can cluck at.
-Summer is yard sale season.
+Old, old, old tables.
+Super old saddles and enough milk-glass, chicken-shaped bowls than you can cluck at.
+Summer is yard-sale season.
 This is especially exciting for me because it’s the one time of year I can buy Ikea furniture (at a discount!).
 Sorry, that was a Maine joke.

 If you have a car and want to get the whackiest Maine history lesson ever, find some yard sales, get up early on Saturday (like, really early, people are crazy about yard sales), map your route and dig through piles, bins and tables of other people’s unwanted stuff.

-Down at 125 Kennebec St. is a magical little place called the Flea For All, which is a three-story space full of vendor booths open on the weekends.
-Regular vendors sell vintage clothes, records, camp mugs, super amazing refurbished furniture, Maine-made T-shirts and more.
-It’s like a high-end yardsale ran into a hipster in an antique store.
-In the same building is the Portland Architectural Salvage.
-It’s a neat, neat place to roam, although the prices are very high.
+Recently relocated from Bayside to Congress Street is a magical little place called the Flea-for-All, which sells vintage clothes, records, camp mugs, super amazing refurbished furniture, Maine-made T-shirts and more.
+It’s like a high-end yard sale ran into a hipster in an antique store.
+Portland Architectural Salvage in Bayside is also a neat, neat place to roam, although the prices are very high.
 But if you want to check out old mermaids that look like they may have been on the bow of a boat or you want to rummage through antique door knobs, this is the place to go.

 Of course, we have lots of thrift stores in town.
 Find on Free Street is hipster heaven and undoubtedly has a wolf T-shirt waiting for you.
-Material Objects on Congress Street is better for work wear; same for Second Time Around on Exchange.
+Material Objects on Congress Street is better for work wear.

 Maybe this happens everywhere, but if you get a wicked good deal, you have to talk about it to everyone.
 Something costing you less than $3 is always worth a quick brag.

-East Bayside is a little pocket of gold, with Coffee By Design’s adorable new set up (Tandem is over there too), plus Rising Tide and Maine Craft Distilling are in that hood as are some small art studios and galleries.
+East Bayside is a little pocket of gold, with Coffee By Design’s adorable setup (Tandem is over there too), plus Rising Tide and Maine Craft Distilling are in that hood as are some small art studios and galleries.
 There are biking and walking paths from the Back Cove Trail that are in the area.

 … or much-joy hill, AM I RIGHT?
 Oof, sorry.
-Walk up the hill (On the map above my directions start n Congress Street by West Bayside and march up to the East End).
-It’s good exercise and I swear it gets prettier once you pass the Rite Aid.
-In order of appearance: Angela Adams (pre-Rite Aid) is a well-known local designer who makes beautiful and expensive home decor.
-One of her Maine-made coffee tables might cost you $3,000, but it will be the sleekest, prettiest, most modern table in your neighborhood.
-Walk up toward the cemetery (cool, old) and you’ll find the ever-interesting Ferdinand, where you could buy vintage earrings, screen printed shirts and greeting cards made in-house — along with a billion other gifts and knickknacks.
+Walk up the hill (on the map above, my directions start on Congress Street by West Bayside and march up to the East End).
+It’s good exercise, and I swear it gets prettier once you pass the Rite Aid.
+In order of appearance: Print (pre-Rite Aid) is a new local bookshop (yes, they’re still making those here).
+Walk up toward the Eastern Cemetery (cool, old), and you’ll find the ever-interesting Ferdinand, where you could buy vintage earrings, screen-printed shirts and greeting cards made in-house — along with a billion other gifts and knickknacks.
 On either side of Ferdinand are stores where you’ll find old books, antiques and fancy soaps.
-Up a little ways toward Otto Pizza is The Snug, formerly know for its snarky bartender, who has now departed, reopening it people who were not a fan of her particular sense of humor.
+Up a little ways toward Otto pizza is The Snug, formerly know for its snarky bartender, who has now departed, reopening it people who were not a fan of her particular sense of humor.
 Those looking for a new heroine on the Hill, might find it in Yulia, the purveyor of nearby Sip of Europe, a cafe and creperie.
-Higher up the hill is the Portland Observatory ($9 for a view of the city.
+Higher up the hill is the Portland Observatory ($10 for a view of the city.
 If I were you I’d save my money and just keep walking, the view gets pretty good for free).
 Keeping going and you’ll run into Hilltop Coffee, a nice, quiet coffee shop and Rosemont Market for local produce.
 Then comes the old-church-turned-theater, St. Lawrence Arts.
 Congress Street ends when it hits the Eastern Promenade, abutting the ocean (this was the view I mentioned).
 Bring a frisbee.
 There are trails going both ways at the promenade if you want to explore.
 There’s a beach right there too.
 And paddleboard rentals.